-Lemon balm (Melissa officinalis) is a perennial herb in the mint family that is native to central and southern Europe, western Asia and northern Africa and now naturalized in North America.
-It is also grown as an ornamental plant for shade and rock gardens in U.S. Department of Agriculture plant hardiness zones 3 through 9.
-Because the leaves have a lemonlike fragrance and flavor, lemon balm is used in cooking and to make natural fragrances and cosmetics.
+Lemon balm (Melissa officinalis) is a perennial herb in the mint family that is native to central and southern Europe, western Asia and northern Africa and is now naturalized in North America.
+It's also grown as an ornamental plant for shade and rock gardens in U.S. Department of Agriculture plant hardiness zones 3 through 9.
+The leaves have a lemon-like fragrance and flavor and are used in cooking and to make natural fragrances and cosmetics.

 A Bit of Botany

 Lemon balm leaves contain several organic compounds that are responsible for its aromatic qualities and flavor profile, namely, citral, citronellal, linalool and geraniol.
-Because the pheromone produced in a gland of the honeybee also contains some of these chemicals, the honeybee has a special affinity for this plant.
+Because the pheromone produced in a gland of the honeybee also contains some of these chemicals, honeybees have a special affinity for this plant.
 Its genus name of Melissa, which is the Greek word for "bee," is a reference this attraction.